Dahcole/Dahcole/README.md

 - 👋 Hi, I’m @Dahcole
 - 👀 I’m interested in software development
-- 🌱 I’m currently undergoing ALX full stack software development and learning Python
+- 🌱 I’m currently undergoing ALX full stack software development program and learning Python
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me +2349092588828 on WhatsApp